WebAhead7/flags/README.md

 CHALLENGE YOUR FLAG KNOWLEDGE!
 Test your skills and find out how many country flags you can identify!

-INCLUDES US STATES
+INCLUDES COUNTRIES FROM AROUND THE WORLD
-See how many US state flags you guess!
+See how many flags you guess!

 LOVE QUIZZES?
-Featuring over 300 Flags from all over the World! – Can you guess them all?
+Featuring over 300 Flags from all over the World! – Can you guess them all? (coming soon)

 ## Built With
 * HTML